-Look For Trouble: Play a monster from your hand and fight it, just as if you had found it when you kicked open the door.
+Look For Trouble: Play a monster from your hand and fight it, just as though you had found it when you kicked open the door.
 Don't play a monster you can't handle, unless you're sure you can count on getting help (see p.
 4)!

 Loot The Room: Draw a second card from the Door deck, face down, and place it in your hand.
+Tyranids can fight a monster they get here, but no one else can.

-(3) Charity: If you have more than five cards in your hand, you must play enough cards to get you to five or below - for instance, you can play Disasters, sell Items from your hand, or play Items to the table.
+(3) Charity: If you have more than five cards in your hand, you must play enough cards to get you to five or below - for instance, you can play Curses, sell Items from your hand, or play Items to the table.
 If you cannot reduce your hand to five cards, or do not want to, you must give the excess cards to the player with the lowest Level.
 If other players are tied for lowest, divide the cards as evenly as possible, but it's up to you who gets the bigger set(s) of leftovers.
 If YOU are the lowest or tied for lowest, just discard the excess.